Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Building a Massive Podcast Dataset

 \subsection{Transcription}

 To extract the words that are spoken, we begin by transcribing each audio file to a plain text format.
 For this, we use Whisper, a publicly available automated speech recognition (ASR) system \citep{radford2022robustspeechrecognitionlargescale}.
-Specifically, we use the ``whisper-base'' model, which represents a compromise between quality and speed.\footnote{\url{https://huggingface.co/openai/whisper-base}} Whisper also provides approximate timestamps at the word-level, as well as tags such as ``(laughing)'' and ``[MUSIC]'' to mark non-speech audio segments.
-Although prior work has identified some important issues with Whisper, including a propensity to hallucinate \citep{koenecke.2024.careless}, we find that this is largely not an issue for our data, and take additional steps to mitigate this potential problem (see Appendix \ref{app:transcription} for details).
-After filtering out failed transcriptions, we are left with 1.1 million episode transcripts, comprising 6.6 billion words.
+Specifically, we use the \texttt{whisper-base.en} model, which represents a compromise between quality and speed.\footnote{\href{https://huggingface.co/openai/whisper-base.en}{\texttt{https://huggingface.co/openai/whisper-base.en}}} Whisper also provides approximate timestamps at the word-level, as well as tags such as ``(laughing)'' and ``[MUSIC]'' to mark non-speech audio segments.

+Although prior work has identified some important issues with Whisper, including a propensity to hallucinate continuations \citep{koenecke.2024.careless}, we find that this is not a major issue for our data.
+Rather, the biggest source of errors is that the model will sometimes repeat short phrases many times in a row during segments featuring music, silence, or non-English speech.
+To maintain high quality transcripts, we use a simple n-gram filter to identify and remove episodes that have a high proportion of this sort of repetition.
+Regardless, overall transcription quality remains high: validation against a sample of professional podcast transcripts reveals word error rates of less than 10\% on average.
+Moreover, closer inspection reveals that more than half of these errors are due to the way the professional transcripts have been edited for fluency.
+(See Appendix \ref{app:transcription} for details).
+After filter, we are left with 1.1 million episode transcripts, comprising 6.6 billion words.